TechGoku/beldex-python/docs/source/backends.rst

 ========

 The module comes with possibility of replacing the underlying backend.
-Backends are the protocols and methods used to communicate with the Monero daemon or wallet.
+Backends are the protocols and methods used to communicate with the Beldex daemon or wallet.
 As of the time of this writing, the module offers the following options:

  * ``jsonrpc`` for the HTTP based RPC server,